sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/3000 - table-tips.md

 - Try extracting all columns to get the best results.
 If you describe only a few of the columns, your results may be less accurate.

-- Try phrasing each description so it matches an actual table title or table column header.
+- Try using actual table titles or table column headers as descriptions.

 - For more information about how to write descriptions, or "prompts", [Query extraction tips](doc:query-tips).